vault27/Foundation/paloalto.md

         - No SSL
 - Enable Group Mapping Device > User Identification > Group Mapping Settings
         - Choose server profile
-- Verify that the user and group mapping has correctly identified users DeviceUser IdentificationGroup MappingGroup Include List
+- Verify that the user and group mapping has correctly identified users Device > User Identification > Group Mapping > Group Include List
 - To verify that all of the user attributes have been correctly captured, use the following CLI command:

 ```text